 - attempts to control people or situations through subtle/indirect manipulation.

 The co-addiction model has been a helpful lens through which partners of alcoholics and other addicts can understand issues of enabling, preoccupation and powerlessness.
-However, the term has been problematic, hurtful and sometimes abusive to partners of sex addicts.
+However, the term has been problematic, hurtful and sometimes abusive to betrayed partners.
 Why?

-It’s one thing for your partner to choose to drink or gamble to the point of self-destruction or financial ruin.
-It’s quite another when your partner chooses sex with himself or others over sex with you.
+It’s one thing for your spouse to choose to drink or gamble to the point of self-destruction or financial ruin.
+It’s quite another when your spouse chooses sex with himself or others over sex with you.

 Added to the painful rejection partners feel is the deceit and gaslighting that has permeated your relationship.
 You wonder how you could have missed the clues.
 You may feel stupid or duped, as if you should have been able to see clearly through the dense fog that is active addiction.
 If you’re labeled a co-addict, the label reinforces your fear that you’re at fault for the addiction or somehow played a role in it.